Projection-Based Wavefunction-in-DFT Embedding

 An embedding potential from the environment’s DFT description

-Solve the embedded problem with Adaptive VQE Use an adaptive VQE (see What Is an Adaptive-VQE and FAST-VQE) on a quantum computer to determine the ground state of the embedded Hamiltonian.
+Solve the embedded problem with adaptive VQE — Use an adaptive VQE (see What Is an Adaptive-VQE and FAST-VQE) on a quantum computer to determine the ground state of the embedded Hamiltonian.
 Integrate the results back into the full system description.

 Limitations and Challenges